user00000001/Tesra/docs/specifications/cli_user_guide.md

 ## 8. Sign To Transaction

-The transaction build by buildtx command, should be signed before send to Ontology.
+The transaction build by buildtx command, should be signed before send to Tesranode.
 Note that if transction fee payer is different with transfer from, both account should sign to the transaction.

 ### 8.1 Sign To Transaction Parameters